Motion Array vs Storyblocks: Which stock media provider is best for you?

 • Keeping track of multiple licenses can be a headache for creators.
 With both Storyblocks and Motion Array, you only have one license to keep track of, both for personal and commercial projects.
 However Motion Array does have some exceptions, including P.R.O. music tracks and editorial-only content.

-• Storyblocks allows you to keep and use any asset you download, even if your subscription has ended.
-With Motion Array, any assets you use for a project are only covered while your subscription is active.
+• With Motion Array and Storyblocks, any assets you use for a project are only covered while your subscription is active.
 Otherwise you’ll have to sign up again and renew your license.

 • Storyblocks provides up to $20,000 in indemnification protection in the event of any copyright claims that arise from using their content.
 Motion Array offers no such protection.